PainVox logo with circular dot pattern

 • In difficult-to-treat cases, PainVox's radiotracer PV-1 enabled doctors to select new treatments and improve efficacy of therapies.

-• PV-1 also reduced costs by facilitating more precise and effective care.
+• PV-1 also reduced costs by facilitating more precise and effective care providing major reductions in pain.

 By illuminating the underlying source of pain, PainVox’s radiotracer technology promises to transition the field from reliance on short-term palliative medications and hit-or-miss procedures to curative solutions that address specific, underlying pain generators.
 PainVox is generating robust clinical data that will convince healthcare providers to add PainVox’s radiotracer and PET to their imaging orders, leading to paradigm-changing precision in standard chronic pain care pathways.